UniversalDependencies/docs/_de/pos/DET.md

 “Over the years we have been very happy with the results.”
 Nevertheless, the inflected forms are also not excluded:
 _<b>Alle</b> diese Linien verkehrten zum Bahnhof._ “All of these lines went to the station.”

+### Uninflected Determiners

+Some words do not inflect in the manner described above but they still occur mostly in determiner position, i.e., they replace the article.
+They are tagged `DET`, too.

+### Examples

+* Total determiners: _allerlei_ “all kinds of”

 ### Determiners vs. Pronouns

 What has been said above about _kein_ would apply to most of the other determiners, including the indefinite article